Wood River High School

 Rebecca Bornhoft Duncan (RBornhoftDncan@blaineschools.org) is the new IDLA coordinator at WRHS.
 You should contact her with any questions related to the IDLA lab class or signing up for IDLA courses.

 The link to the IDLA website is: www.idahodigitallearning.org.

 SVSEF athletes are typically signed up for a 5th period IDLA lab.
 During the early Fall and late Spring portions of each semester when it is not necessary to leave school early for training athletes are REQUIRED to stay in their 5th Period IDLA lab.

 Are my course selections final at this time?

 The courses you select now are not set in stone.
 While I highly recommend choosing courses based on your 4-year plan, it will be possible to tweak your course selection later this spring.
 One of the most important things you can do now is to highlight SVSEF in bold letters on all of your pre-registration materials.
 This will help the counselors identify the block of ski team athletes who may need scheduling accomodations

 The image below shows the WRHS schedule overlaid with SVSEF and IDLA schedules.
-You can download a copy of the excel file WRHS schedule (2014).
-It contains the original information show in the slide show above, but students and parents can use the various worksheets to build their 4- or 5-year plans.
+You can download a copy of the excel file WRHS master schedule 2014-15.xls It contains the original information show in the slide show above, but students and parents can use the various worksheets to build their 4- or 5-year plans.
 It includes several sample 4-year plans that fulfill the requirements for WRHS, WRHS + IB (Middle Years Program), & WRHS + Elite Colleges.
 This should be a very useful tool for mapping our your skiing and academic career.